crawl/crawl/crawl-ref/INSTALL.md

 ### Installing For All Users

-You might want to install DCSS if you want to allow all users on your machine to play it, rather than just yourself.
+You might want to install DCSS if you want to allow all users on your machine to play it.

 Use `make install prefix=/usr/local` to build and install DCSS.